- What is Corona Virus?

 Fortunately, last year we introduced electronic signing of leases, so lease renewals are processed efficiently and safely without the need for face-to-face meetings or exchange of paperwork.

-As you are aware, the law requires a property owner to have smoke alarms checked within 30 days of the start of a new lease.
+Queensland smoke alarm laws require a property owner to have smoke alarms checked within 30 days of the start of a new lease.

 To limit face-to-face contact with our staff, we are asking tenants to drop off their keys in our after-hours drop boxes rather than bring them in personally.
 North Lakes Office – In the Letterbox on the footpath, next to the coffee shop; Springfield Office – In the Drop Box on the wall to the right of the front door.